Skip to Main Content

 III.
 D. A Golden Age

-Many myths also speak of a golden age, a time of peace and prosperity that eventually gives way to strife or decay12
+Many myths also speak of a Golden Age, a time of peace and prosperity that eventually gives way to strife or decay12

 III.
 E. Appearance of Death

-The appearance of death is a pivotal theme, introducing mortality as a defining human condition4
+The appearance of death is a pivotal theme, introducing mortality as a defining human condition4.
+What is the concept of death in mythology?

 In some religions there are deities that even control when an individual will die.
 For example, in Greek mythology the goddess who has control over an individual's death would be Atropos (known as the one who cuts the thread of life).
 In a modern sense, the most common deity of death is the Grim Reaper.